 Continue to build your network

 Don’t underestimate how powerful networking can be.
 Search through your family, friends, friends of friends, and family friend.
 Maybe you haven’t seen them for many years or might not even have met them.
-However, that isn’t what really matters.
+However, that isn’t what matters.

 Obtain some experience